minjaekimartist/SafeC/README.md

 * Generic-like in SafeC only generates code for type that is implied in source code when building the library, but third-party user can imply their own types in their libraries and programs by given header.
 * Think you are only giving the API but not the implementation.
 * For C/C++ users, think you are giving a header but not a source or library.
-* You can give users how to imply your generic function by comments or docs.
+* Library developers can give users how to imply their generic function by comments or docs.

+### Other Safety Features
+* Unless in unsafe scope, struct must have all the fields before the object is used.
+* Unless in unsafe scope, switch must match out every possible value.
+* Unless in unsafe scope, raw pointer and union are avoided.
+Instead, use safe pointer and unionum.
+* Unless in unsafe scope, type casting must be avoided unless the type includes override method casting to desired type.
+(Primitive types can be casted.)

+## Unsafe Scope
+Unsafe scope(or unsafe block) exists to use C codes directly, or to optimize the performance without overhead.
+In unsafe scope, every features avoided in the language is allowed if it follows C standard.

 ### Why not Rust?
 * To be honest, I use Rust on most of my personal projects which I don't inter-communicate with C/C++.
 But Rust has a dilemma when using with C/C++.
 If we’re interfacing with unsafe raw pointers, why do we have to sacrifice time for thinking in different ways than programming in a single language?
 That’s the first reason came out for designing SafeC project.